Paul in front of the installation 'The Chemistry of Molecular Clouds' 2015

 I have always been interested in how the physical world comes to be; how it originates and what are its mechanics.
 Included in this is our relationship to consciousness and its freedom to explore internal metaphorical landscapes.
 In pursuing this research I have explored many historic, lost and forgotten theories of science and natural philosophy; especially so in astrophysics.
 My extended artworks use common everyday materials, though viewed through the agency of light.
 My art objects are assembled with a view to mechanics and engineering.
 This pragmatic approach counters what could otherwise stray into the domain of the ‘metaphysical conceit’; given the concepts that I engage with.

 With the movies, they act like a digital sketchbook.
 Often just a few minutes in length they elaborate on phenomena that I capture from observations in the natural world.
 As such they act as source material for my other art projects and installations.
 My current studio practice is based at the Art in Perpetuity Studios in Deptford and from where my exhibitions are assembled.
 I also use this base to curate projects on themes that are interesting to me.
-These are catalogued through my Cipango and Ottica TV websites.
+These are catalogued through my Cipango, Ottica TV and Plasmazine Publishing websites.
 I studied Fine Art at Reading University for B.A.
 Degree in 1976 and MFA in Sculpture at the Royal College of Art in 1980.
 Since 1980 I continued my employment as a South London milkman (South Bank and Bankside) which has funded my activities over the years.
 I am now ‘retired’.

 I have been making art since as long as I can remember; it has always been a great friend.
 But more than that, it has also been an essential tool for finding out about the world and how it works.
 How it is that this reality that we are in can possibly find equivalence in our perceptions and conscious thought?
 So a curiosity has developed over the years.
 I have become interested in how the physical world originates, how it maintains itself and how it progresses in its relationship to consciousness.